subvisual/subvisual.com/src/posts/2020-07-24-elixir-console-safety-first/index.md

 ---
+highlight: false
-path: /elixir-console-safety-first
+path: elixir-console-safety-first
 title: "Elixir console: Safety first"
+categories:
+  - engineering
 author: miguel-palhas
 date: 2020-07-23
+intro: >
+  I suspect that every developer who has dealt with production systems, has also messed up a production system.
+At least once.
 tags:
   - development
   - elixir
   - devops
-intro: >
-  I suspect that every developer who has dealt with production systems, has also messed up a production system.
-At least once.
 ---

 I suspect that every developer who has dealt with production systems, has also